torosent/dtsdocs/docs/hosting-options/azure-functions/index.md

 | **Cold Start** | ⚠️ Slightly higher (configurable) | ✅ Optimized |
 | **Flex Consumption Plan** | ✅ Supported | ❌ Not supported |
 | **.NET Aspire** | ✅ Preview support | ❌ Not supported |

-### In-Process Model Limitations

-The in-process model has several limitations that make the isolated worker model the recommended choice:

-1. **End of Support**: The in-process model will reach end of support on November 10, 2026.
-After this date, no security updates or bug fixes will be provided.

-2. **Limited .NET Version Support**: Only supports LTS versions of .NET, ending with .NET 8.
-Cannot use newer .NET versions or .NET Framework.

-3. **Assembly Version Conflicts**: Because your code runs in the same process as the Functions host, you may encounter assembly version conflicts with host dependencies.

-4. **No Middleware Support**: Cannot use ASP.NET Core middleware patterns for cross-cutting concerns like authentication, logging, or error handling.

-5. **Limited Dependency Injection**: Requires using `FunctionsStartup` attribute rather than standard .NET patterns.

-6. **No ASP.NET Core Integration**: Cannot use familiar ASP.NET Core types like `HttpRequest` and `IActionResult` with full feature support.

-7. **Platform Limitations**: Not supported on Flex Consumption plan and cannot use .NET Aspire integration.

-### Benefits of Isolated Worker Model

-The isolated worker model provides significant advantages:

-- **Fewer Conflicts**: Your code runs in a separate process, eliminating assembly conflicts with the host.
-- **Full Process Control**: Control startup, configuration, and middleware through standard `Program.cs`.
-- **Standard Dependency Injection**: Use familiar .NET dependency injection patterns.
-- **.NET Version Flexibility**: Use any supported .NET version, including STS releases and .NET Framework.
-- **Better Observability**: Enhanced logging and telemetry control.
-- **Future-Proof**: All new features and improvements target the isolated model.

-### Migration Path

-If you're currently using the in-process model, we strongly recommend migrating to the isolated worker model.
-The migration involves:

-1. Updating project dependencies
-2. Adding a `Program.cs` file
-3. Updating function signatures and attributes
-4. Updating `local.settings.json`

-For detailed migration instructions, see the [Migration Guide](./migration-guide.md).

 ---